AntonisAdams2003/Edge-plasma-and-particle-exhaust-system-modeling-of-Stellarators-and-Tokamaks/README.md

 ### 📄 `Divertor_Subdivertor_Solver.py`
 Provides analytical models that connect the outputs of the Two-Point model (target conditions) directly to the divertor and subdivertor pressure.

-*   **`Divertor_Subdivertor_Analytical`**: Expression pipeline that is presented in thesis, using an approximate equation to connect the plasma with the neutral gas.
+*   **`Divertor_Subdivertor_Analytical`**: Expression pipeline presented in the thesis, using an approximate equation to connect the plasma with the neutral gas.
     *   **Inputs:** `n_targ`, `T_targ`, `theta`
     *   **Outputs:** `Gamma_targ`, `N_in_x`, `p_div_x`, `p_sub_x` (where x = AEH and AEP)